Australian Indigenous sovereignty

-Australian Indigenous Sovereignty refers to various rights claimed by Aboriginal and Torres Strait Islander peoples over parts or all of Australia.
+Australian Indigenous sovereignty, also recently termed Blak sovereignty, encompasses the various rights claimed by Aboriginal and Torres Strait Islander peoples within Australia.
 Such rights are said to derive from Indigenous peoples' occupation and ownership of Australia prior to colonisation and through their continuing spiritual connection to land.
-Indigenous sovereignty is currently not explicitly recognised in the Australian Constitution or under Australian law.
+Indigenous sovereignty is not recognised in the Australian Constitution or under Australian law.

-Political movements have emerged in the 20th and 21st centuries around the cause of Indigenous Sovereignty, seeking various political, economic and cultural rights both within and outside of the Australian State.
-Some have called for constitutional amendments both to recognise First Nations sovereignty of the land and to provide an Indigenous voice to parliament.
-According to some supporters, the recognition of the prior occupation and ownership of Australia means accepting sovereignty by the First Peoples, and also paves the way for a treaty between the First Peoples and the Government of Australia.
+Political movements emerged in the 20th and 21st centuries around the cause of Indigenous sovereignty, seeking various political, economic and cultural rights both within and outside the Australian state.
+These have included land rights, the right for Indigenous peoples to be treated as a distinct polity with their own laws and institutions, and various cultural and intellectual property rights.
+These rights are not fixed, with the right to Indigenous data sovereignty emerging in the context of greater data collection by governments.
+According to some supporters, the recognition of the prior occupation and ownership of Australia means accepting the sovereignty of Indigenous peoples and paves the way for treaties between them and both Commonwealth and state and territory governments.

+Discussion of the concept was prominent in various campaigns around the failed referendum of 14 October 2023, which would have amended the Constitution to prescribe an Indigenous Voice to Parliament.
+Leaders of the Blak sovereignty movement such as Michael Mansell in Tasmania and Senator Lidia Thorpe in Victoria did not support the Voice, on the basis that it would affect sovereignty and that treaties are required first to engage in sovereign to sovereign discussions instead.

 Background

-Aboriginal peoples have occupied mainland Australia since at least 65,000 years ago, whereas colonisation of Australia by the British only began in 1788 with the arrival of Governor Arthur Phillip and the First Fleet.
-No treaty was signed with the Aboriginal peoples of Port Jackson at the time, and sovereignty of the land has never been ceded by any First Nations people since.
-Notably, the Letters Patent establishing the Province of South Australia of 1836 (unlike the South Australia Act 1834, which it amended), included recognition of the rights of the Aboriginal peoples of South Australia.

-After the colonisation of Australia, the British afforded very little recognition of Aboriginal customs and laws in the various Australian colonies.
-In 1840, all Governors in Australia and New Zealand were directed that all Aboriginal customary law was to be superseded by British law.
+Aboriginal peoples have occupied mainland Australia for at least 65,000 years.
+When the British began the colonisation of Australia with the arrival of Governor Arthur Phillip and the First Fleet, no formal treaty was signed with the Aboriginal peoples of Port Jackson at the time.
+However, the Letters Patent establishing the Province of South Australia of 1836 (unlike the South Australia Act 1834), included recognition of potential rights held by Aboriginal people of South Australia.
+By 1840, all governors in Australia and New Zealand were directed that all Aboriginal customary law was to be superseded by British law and subsequently little regard was given to existing Indigenous laws and customs.